tlysamuel21/samueltly/README.md

 Finalist in an international ML competition focused on solar energy forecasting.

 - Developed a **CNN model** to predict cloud coverage and sunlight for solar power optimization
-- Top performer and **selected to represent Imperial College London** in the finals
 - Worked with real climate satellite imagery and used AI to improve clean energy outcomes

 🔗 [ClimateHack.AI](https://climatehack.ai/#:~:text=Find%20out%20about%20our%20progress,carbon%20emissions%20with%20machine%20learning.)